Are you a cat or a dog person? Enough to break the ice.

 Inculcate the culture of engagement in your organization with Empuls.
 Give it a try if you want.
 Let’s carry on with our ice-breaking games.

 Virtual icebreaker games for a remote workforce

 These twenty-five icebreaker games will surely engage your remote workforce:

 This timeless classic is perfect for employees and their families!
 Nothing beats a fun-filled induction with new joiners like bingo night after their first day at work.
 The rules are as simple as they can be, and we all need little helpers (or senior pathfinders) to guide us through the drawing of lots, numbers, queues, and bingos.

 Since the COVID-19 pandemic restricted the world to work from home, our new joiners were made to feel at home with a weekend chit-chat along with a game of bingo, props, and karaoke night.
 Talk about shaking awkwardness out the window (with work-from-home games)!

-Everyone knows how to play the legendary card game, UNO.
-Get around and distribute just 4 cards each and the person down to one card in the next five minutes is crowned the winner.
-Don’t lay out the full stack of cards, however, as the game might go for hours and if this is being done as a pre-meeting icebreaker, that might raise some eyeballs.
+Everyone knows how to play the legendary card game UNO.
+Get around and distribute just four cards each, and the person down to one card in the next five minutes is crowned the winner.
+However, don’t lay out the full stack of cards, as the game might go for hours, and if this is being done as a pre-meeting icebreaker, that might raise some eyeballs.